-HLO Indicators Cornwall IFCA work streams Tim esca le Q1 Q2 Q3 Q4 SC1A: The IFCA will maintain a database of stakeholder contacts that will have been reviewed and updated by 31 March each year.
+HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC1A: The IFCA will maintain a database of stakeholder contacts that will have been reviewed and updated by 31 March each year.
 Cornwall IFCA manages a number of different databases of stakeholder contacts which are managed in accordance with the General Data Protection Regulation.
-In the 2021-22 financial year, Cornwall IFCA will build on previous years' work developing the way it manages its stakeholder contacts. ← → SC1B: The IFCA will have completed a review of its communication strategy and implementation plan by 31 March each year.
-Cornwall IFCA will review its previous communication strategy with the intention of publishing an annual strategy which will be printed in the Annual Plan. • ⇔ SC1C: The IFCA will have reviewed its website by the last working day of each month.
-Cornwall IFCA will continue to develop and review its website.
-The following year will see changes in the way the website hosts and presents information on the work of the research team and the reports produced. ~ > SC1D : The IFCA will have reviewed its website and ensured it meets the objectives of its communication strategy, by 31 March each year.
-Cornwall IFCA has a website management plan which states that the website is reviewed on a monthly basis.
-In the forthcoming year, web content will be discussed at the staff meetings where all staff are encouraged to make suggestions for change in content at any time.
-Once a year, a web review meeting is held by the senior management team. " →
+In the 2022-23 financial year, Cornwall IFCA will build on previous years' work developing the way it manages its stakeholder contacts. ~ → SC1B: The IFCA will have completed a review of its communication strategy and implementation plan by 31 March each year.
+The previous two years has seen continued uncertainty regarding the communication opportunities for Cornwall IFCA.
+The pandemic has seen both restrictions on and opportunities for Cornwall IFCA to effectively engage with its stakeholders.
+In the 2022/23 financial year there will be a number of key communication streams including further consultation regarding the salmonid protection byelaw, consultation regarding the development of the crustacean fisheries management plan and a meeting with recreational sea anglers to cover updates to a number of work areas.
+As in previous years, the authority will review its previous communication strategy with the intention of publishing an annual strategy which will be printed in the Annual Plan.
+It is hoped that further stability will allow this plan to be more detailed than in the previous two years. ~ -> SC1C: The IFCA will have reviewed its website by the last working day of each month.
+Cornwall IFCA will continue to develop and review its website. and use of social media.

+SC1D: The IFCA will have reviewed its website and ensured it meets the objectives of its communication strategy, by 31 March each year.